How to Use Enzyme Cleaner on Carpet and Hardwood Floors (The Right Way)

 Common Mistakes That Prevent It From Working

-The Earthworm carpet and upholstery cleaner is formulated specifically for carpet and fabric, with a gentler surfactant profile than the pet stain formula.
-For deep machine cleaning, the deep clean extractor shampoo is designed for carpet cleaning machines and works on the same enzyme principle.
+The Earthworm carpet and upholstery cleaner handles carpet and fabric with a lighter surfactant blend than the pet stain version.
+If you're running a machine for a deep clean, the deep clean extractor shampoo is built for carpet machines and runs on the same enzyme principle.